rawmind0/docker-alpine/README.md

 A base image to expose tools to kafka service running in rancher.
 It's based in rawmind/rancher-tools, adding confd templates to generate kafka config.

+- Sets rancher configuration tools to get config for kafka.
+- Provides confd toml’s and templates to generate kafka dynamic config from rancher-metadata.
+- To provide the volume, it has to run once as a alpine-kafka sidekick.

 * Latest version ([Dockerfile](https://github.com/rawmind0/rancher-zk/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/rancher-zk/tags/)).

 ### rancher-zk

 A base image to expose tools to zookeeper service running in rancher.
 It's based in rawmind/rancher-tools, adding confd templates to generate zookeeper config.

+- Sets rancher configuration tools to get config for zookeeper.
+- Provides confd toml’s and templates to generate zookeeper dynamic config from rancher-metadata.
+- To provide the volume, it has to run once as a alpine-zk sidekick.

 * Latest version ([Dockerfile](https://github.com/rawmind0/rancher-zk/blob/master/Dockerfile)).
 * Image versions ([Tags](https://hub.docker.com/r/rawmind/rancher-zk/tags/)).